How to Avoid Your Home Going Into Foreclosure

 Government assistance is available to help homeowners keep their homes.
 Here are a few options:

-- The Making Home Affordable program offers free financial counseling to help you develop a budget and to review the options available to you.5
+- The Making Home Affordable program offers free counseling with a housing expert to help you develop a budget and to review the options available to you.

-- The National Council of State Housing Agencies offers programs that can help you develop a plan to avoid foreclosure.6
+- The National Council of State Housing Agencies6 offers programs that can help you develop a plan to avoid foreclosure.

-- If you have an FHA loan, you can work with HUD's National Servicing Center to help you avoid foreclosure.7
+- If you have an FHA loan, you can work with HUD's National Servicing Center7 to help you avoid foreclosure.

 Consequences of foreclosure